 F601 should not be set higher than the motor Service Factor Amps.

-If Service Factor Amps is not listed on the motor nameplate, multiply the Full Load Amps by the Service Factor as listed on the motor nameplate to obtain Service Factor Amps.
+If Service Factor Amps is listed on the motor nameplate, multiply the Full Load Amps by the Service Factor as listed on the motor nameplate to obtain Service Factor Amps.
 If the Service Factor is not listed on the motor nameplate, assume a service factor of 1.0 and set F601 to the Full Load Amps of the motor.